Kate Middleton Is the Ultimate Holiday Mom at Charity Christmas Party

 While visiting The Rugby Portobello Trust in North Kensington, the royal helped prepare a small Christmas party for the Trust's community center.
 Working with local children, Kate decorated a table and helped set up tableware.

 But that's not the only way the Duchess of Cambridge got into the holiday spirit.
 She also handed out presents to children and parents who are part of the organization's Magic Mum parenting classes.
-In addition, she spoke with mothers who were impacted by the Grenfell Tower fire.
+Many of these families were affected by the Grenfell Tower fire.

-Her Royal Highness wore a long, wine-colored coat with black detailing for the occasion, which lay over her baby bump.
+Her Royal Highness wore a long, wine-colored maternity coat by Séraphine with black velvet ribbon detailing for the occasion, which lay over her baby bump.

 Simon Dawson - WPA Pool/Getty Images

 The Trust offers programs and services for children and parents, including homework help, sporting activities, social events and tuition.
+It's also provided services and support to those affected by the fire.
 During her visit, Kate met with the organization's staff members and volunteers, as well as with young people taking part in the center's music workshop.

 Karwai Tang/WireImage